alarm-redist/tinytiger/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This version fixes errors on CRAN regarding the cache location.
+* This version fixes errors on CRAN regarding cached data not being cleared.

 * Examples use `try()`, as the server returns some false positive 304 errors, even when the call has not been made from the IP address recently.